Advice & Resources

 Here is a listing of dozens of options for Colorado banks, each with its own application process and funding guidelines.
 Open a business account with the bank of your choice to begin the banking relationship and discuss the needs and prospects for your business.

-• Develop a relationship with your lender – let your lender see your character and commitment (for instance, open and maintain a checking and banking account)
+- Develop a relationship with your lender – let your lender see your commitment

-• Project out 3 – 5 years on your business plan – this allows the lender to understand your logic
+- Project out 3 – 5 years on your business plan – this allows the lender to understand your long term needs

-• Recognize you are looking to become a business owner, not just a technician, and consider what that entails (administration, finance, human resources, marketing etc.)
+- Recognize you are looking to become a business owner and consider what that entails (administration, finance, human resources, marketing etc.)

 Ask your banker why you were turned down and what it would take to get a “yes” so you can learn through the process and find the right lender for your business situation, which may be another bank or alternative financing.SmallBizLending.org lists six questions to help you get the answers you need to succeed.